What Is Neem?

 What we don't have

 One testimonial is not enough to assess user satisfaction patterns.
 There are no G2 or Capterra reviews to reference.
 No Dentaltown forum discussions surfaced.
 No case studies.
-This is either a very new product with a small install base, or a product that hasn't invested in public social proof yet.
+This is consistent with an early-stage product that is still building its public presence and install base.

 Who Is Neem Best For?